Kazuhiro47/Discord-Bot-Server-Viewer/README.md

     pip install discord.py

-Enter your token by editing the file "main.py" and launch it :
+Enter your token by editing the file "receive.py" and "send.py" launch it :

-    python main.py
+    python receive.py

+receive.py allows you to see the messages being typed on the server send.py allows you to send messages in a specific channel